Some Sexy Songs 4 U: Critical reception

-Some Sexy Songs 4 U was met with generally negative reviews.
+Some Sexy Songs 4 U was met with mixed reviews.
 At Metacritic, which assigns a rating out of 100 to reviews from professional publications, the album received a weighted average score of 54, based on 7 reviews, indicating "mixed or average reviews".

 Revolt's Jon Powell praised Some Sexy Songs 4 U, saying "with its blend of moody soul, atmospheric production and candid lyricism, [the album] is arguably the magnum opus of [the artists'] decade-long creative partnership".
 Jeff Ihaza of Rolling Stone said the album offers fans of the artists' "breezy R&B sound plenty to grasp onto", calling the tracklist "well-executed [with] signature OVO-style hits".
 He also praised the artists for their "magnetic chemistry that jells on several moments on the record" and singled out "Nokia" and "Die Trying" as highlights, calling the latter "replete with catchy acoustic guitar and paired nicely with PartyNextDoor's soaring, elastically rhythmic vocals".
 In a joint review for Complex, Will Schube and Kia Turner stated Some Sexy Songs 4 U is "a playful, low stakes collection of slow jams [which] is laid back [and] frisky", and commented the artists are "in their ideal element", praising its production as offering a "silky smooth snowy listen".
 However, Schube critiqued Drake's increased presence over PartyNextDoor on the album and Turner wrote the songs are "more nostalgic than sexy."
 Exclaim!s Alex Hudson singled out "Nokia", "Die Trying" and "Gimme a Hug" for praise, calling them "thoroughly fun", and labelled Some Sexy Songs 4 U as an improvement over Drake's previous efforts but criticized the runtime, concluding that the album represents a "very mild" victory for Drake.